ireaneus/LivingWaters/src/data/blog-posts/5Solas.md

 ---
-title: The Five Solas
+title: "The Five Solas"
 slug: five-solas
-publishDate: 10 April 2024
+publishDate: 10 Apr 2024
 description: "These principles were central to the teachings of the Reformers and remain essential to many Protestant denominations today."
 label: article
 ---